adikabintang/kolor-di-dinding/networking/mpls.md

 Take a look at this example:

-A packet from the office in city A wants go to to the office in city B (src: 1.1.1.6, dst: 2.2.2.6).
+A packet from the office in city A wants go to the office in city B (src: 1.1.1.6, dst: 2.2.2.6).
 The LER will inspect this packet and match the dest IP to the label in the table of Forwarding Equivalence Classes (FEC).
 Example of the FEC table:

 ```
 | IP addr    | label |